Types of Natural Stone for Home Decoration

 A sedimentary rock consisting of the mineral of the same name; a "relative" of marble.

-- interior and exterior finishes
+- interior and exterior finishing

-- landscape design (dry walls, shoring)
+- landscape design (dry walls, retaining walls)

 - paving of paths and squares